haquefardeen/awesome-dot/README.md

    -  [DotinUrdu](http://dotinurdu.com/)- A website dedicated to Urdu users to learn about the basics of Polkadot.
    -  [Chris Medium](https://ccris02.medium.com/)- Learn about the bigger picture of validators in Kusama.
    -  [Anaelle Github](https://anaelleltd.github.io/)- Easily guide to Polkadot network and the governance.
+   -

 -  Youtube sessions

    - [Kirill session](https://www.youtube.com/watch?v=83-Tpr3kEYI) - Kirill talks about Web3's vision and give a brief summary about Polkadot.
-   - [Polkadot Catalan](https://www.youtube.com/watch?v=CCgEA_CTRNI)- A session in Spanish on the history of blockchain tech, Kusama & Polkadot ecosystem
+   - [Polkadot Catalan](https://www.youtube.com/watch?v=CCgEA_CTRNI)- A session in Spanish on the history of blockchain tech, Kusama & Polkadot ecosystem.
+   - [Polkadot India](https://www.youtube.com/watch?v=uCp7mB8sEQY)- A session on Polkadot, how does it work and key points to develop in Polkadot.

 #### Tools